ContainerCat/cicd/README.md

+This project is cloned from https://github.com/dockersamples/node-bulletin-board I'm using this project for educational purposes only (learning CI/CD pipelines)

 ## Vue Events Bulletin Board

 This is the code for the Vue.js [tutorial on Scotch.io](https://scotch.io/tutorials/build-a-single-page-time-tracking-app-with-vue-js-introduction).
 In the tutorial we build a events bulletin board application and cover the basics of [Vue](http://vuejs.org/).